 What is the price of a 3 kW solar system in India 2026?

-A 3 kW residential rooftop solar system in India costs approximately ₹1.55-₹1.75 lakh fully installed (turnkey), or roughly ₹55,000 per kW.
-After the PM Surya Ghar central subsidy of ₹78,000, your net out-of-pocket cost drops to approximately ₹87,000.
-This is the most common residential system size in India because it captures the maximum subsidy (47% of the cost) and generates enough electricity to zero out a typical household bill.
+A 3 kW residential rooftop solar system in India costs ₹1.91 lakh fully installed as a turnkey 3.27 kW system with six 545 W panels, or roughly ₹58,000 per kW.
+After the PM Surya Ghar central subsidy of ₹78,000, your net out-of-pocket cost drops to ₹1.13 lakh.
+This is the most common residential system size in India because it captures the maximum subsidy (~41% of the cost) and generates enough electricity to zero out a typical household bill.

 How much electricity does a 3 kW solar system generate in India?